Posts in “Obiter-Dicta”

 I have a short contribution up about presumed consent and organ donation over at the New York Times’s Room for Debate Section.
 If you are interested in following up some of the ideas, see this blog post or this law review article.

 Influential upon myself, I mean.
-Everyone else is doing it, at least for “American/white/politics/economics/mostly libertarian type guys” values of “everyone”.
+Everyone else is doing it.
 I suck at lists like this.
 It’s hard to give an honest answer, in part because I’m not prone to conscious conversion experiences, but mostly because I’m good at repressing things and so really find it hard to remember things I read that really hooked me at the time.
 In any event, and in roughly chronological order: Clive James, Visions Before Midnight or The Crystal Bucket.

 CLYTAEMNESTRA Citizens of Argos, you Elders present here, I shall not be ashamed to confess in your presence my fondness for my CEO, billions of dollars of losses notwithstanding.
 First and foremost, it is a terrible evil for a wife to sit forlorn at one of her several homes, severed from her husband, always hearing many malignant rumors, and for one messenger after another to come bearing tidings of disaster, each worse than the last, and cry them to the household.